syncfusion-content/wpf-docs/wpf/NumericUpdown/Getting-Started.md

 In order to add the UpDown control manually in C#, do the below steps,

-1) Create a new WPF application via Visual Studio.
+1. Create a new WPF application via Visual Studio.

-2) Add the following required assembly reference to the project.
+2. Add the following required assembly reference to the project.

     * Syncfusion.Shared.WPF

-3) Import UpDown namespace **Syncfusion.Windows.Shared**.
+3. Import UpDown namespace **Syncfusion.Windows.Shared**.

-3) Create an instance of UpDown control and add it to the main window.
+4. Create an instance of UpDown control and add it to the main window.

+{% capture codesnippet2 %}
 {% tabs %}

 {% highlight C# %}